angular/angular/aio/content/guide/upgrade-performance.md

   While it is possible to downgrade injectables, downgraded injectables will not be available until the Angular module that provides them is instantiated.
-In order to be safe, you need to ensure that the downgraded injectables are not used anywhere _outside_ the part of the app where it is guaranteed that their module has been instantiated.
+In order to be safe, you need to ensure that the downgraded injectables are not used anywhere _outside_ the part of the application where it is guaranteed that their module has been instantiated.

   For example, it is _OK_ to use a downgraded service in an upgraded component that is only used